identitatem/idp-configs-api/README.md

 [comment]: # ( Copyright Red Hat )
 # idp-configs-api

 Service to store and retrieve Identity Provider configurations.

 ---
 ### Basic setup:

-1. Install Golang 1.16
+1. Install Golang 1.17
 2. Run `make run-migrate`
 3. Run `make run`
 4. Access the API at http://localhost:3000/api/idp-configs-api/v0/openapi.json
    (All other routes are authenticated and require the X-RH-Identity request header to be set)
+   NOTE: You may want to have a JSON formatter extension loaded in your web browser to make reading the output easier.

 ---
 ### Setup with ephemeral clusters